 Art 1101, 1117, Art History 1113, 1114, 2240, and twenty additional hours of studio art and/or art history.
-The capstone experience is either Art 4492 or the Art History Capstone Exam.

 Other Educational Options in Art: Teacher certification (middle/high school), medical illustration, and dual majors with history or communication.

 Studio Art

 Studio Art courses do not fulfill the Humanities requirement.

 1101 Drawing I

 4 credits

 A studio course concentrating on basic principles and variations in lines, texture, value, composition, and use of drawing skills.

 1117 Design

 4 credits

 An introductory investigation of twodimensional design principles involving the elements of art in solving visual problems.
 Issues of consumerism and the development of a personal portfolio in a variety of media are stressed.

-1194 Greece and Turkey Through the Lens 2 credits

-A course encompassing a trip to the greatest itses of the Eastern Medireranean region.
-Participants will receive hands-on knowledge about fine photography and how to get the best images of these beautiful and fascinating countries.
-Participants will also gain in-depth knowledge of the great monuments and sites and the history associated with them.
-Cross-listed with Art History 1194.

 2201 Life Drawing

 4 credits

 Drawing from live models to learn proportion and anatomy of human head and figure.
 Various drawing media and techniques are emphasized.

 Prerequisite: Art 1101, or permission of the instructor.

 2206 Computer Graphics

 4 credits

 A study of the fundamentals of computer graphics.
 Work will include paint and draw programs as well as photo manipulation and desktop publishing.

 2211 Sculpture

 4 credits

 Clay modeling of the human head and figure, making of plaster molds and castings.

 Prerequisite: permission of the instructor.

 2214 Jewelry

 4 credits

 An intensive study of problem-solving in body adornment through historic and multicultural perspectives.
 Processes employed include piercing, forging, beading, fabrication, and repousse.
 There is an extra fee for materials.
 Priority is given to art majors.

 2215 Photography

 4 credits

 A study of the technical processes, aesthetics, and history of photography.
 The course requires a 35 mm camera with manual settings, and emphasizes the production of black and white prints.
 There is an extra fee for materials.

 2216 Graphic Design I

 4 credits

 A studio activity stressing the importance of the imaginative and creative talents of the artist in today's commercial art world.
 Prerequisites: Art 1101, 1117.

 2219 Ceramics

 4 credits

 A studio course investigating the coil, slab, and wheel methods of clay construction.
 Firing techniques and glazing procedures are introduced.

 3306 Printmaking

 4 credits

-A study of the principles of printmaking, with emphasis on wood and linoleum printing, seriography, intraglio, and, in special cases, lithography.
+A study of the principles of printmaking, with emphasis on wood and linoleum printing, seriography, intaglio, and, in special cases, lithography.

 Prerequisite: Art 1101, or permission of the instructor.

 3310 Watercolor

 4 credits

 Experimentation with at least ten different techniques of watercolor painting.
 Prerequisite: Art 1101, or permission of the instructor.

 3313 Painting

 4 credits

 An introductory course in oil painting with emphasis on realistic or recognizable objects.
 The mixing and application of paint to the painting surface and at least five painting techniques are studied.

 3318 Graphic Design II

 4 credits

 A studio course dealing with the technical realm of advertising graphics, illustration, and informative and promotional art.
 Field trips to a variety of art agencies are included.

 Prerequisite: Art 2216.